Boniface Nduka: Career

 Boniface joined first professional career to J2 club, Mito HollyHock in December 2017 after graduation at high school and university.

 On 26 December 2020, Nduka joined to J2 club, Tokyo Verdy after 3 years stint at Mito HollyHock.

 On 6 December 2022, Nduka announcement officially transfer to J1 newly promoted club, Yokohama FC for upcoming 2023 season after 2 years at Tokyo Verdy.

 Personal life

-Nduka was born in Koshigaya, Japan.
-Through to a Japanese mother and a Nigerian father.
-His younger brother is Charles Nduka, they currently play in J3 club, FC Gifu.
+Nduka was born in Koshigaya, Saitama, Japan.
+His mother is a Japanese and his father comes from Nigeria.
+His younger brother, Charles Nduka, currently plays in J3 club, FC Gifu.